ptcrews/smtcoq/src/verit/alethe.md

 ...
 (step z ... :premises (x, ...))
 ```

+### Processing Other Rules
+- `tautology` has a simple checker but it must be proved correct.
+- `ac_simp` might be complicated to check and also to prove correct.
+A draft incomplete checker is commented.
+- `distinct_elim` was previously partially implemented.
+We need to determine what's done and what needs to be done.
+-  `ite_intro` and `bfun_elim` haven't been implemented yet (also haven't occurred in proofs we've seen yet).

+### Testing
+- [ ] Determine whether Micromega is good enough for new LIA rules and LIA simplification rules/rewrites.
+- [ ] Get all sanity test benchmarks to pass - currently 4 cvc5 ones and 2 veriT ones fail.
+- [ ] Set up tests with QF_UFLIA benchmarks (and maybe some quantified benchmarks with only forall instantiation),
+run cvc5 and veriT to get their corresponding proofs and check both using the alethe checker.
+- [ ] Set up a more automated single-file testing system with the help of Andrew Samokish's scripts.

 ## Rules
 This section at coverage in terms of rules in alethe and verit-2016.